 Nevada - sales taxes from 6.85 to 8.1%.

 New Mexico - has a Gross Receipts Tax of 5.125 to 8.6875%.

 New York - sales taxes of 4 to 8.875%.
 Exemption on orders at or above $ 1,000.00 USD

 North Dakota - none on .999 fine bullion but there is a sales tax of 5% for non-fine bullion products.

 Ohio - now none.

-Oklahoma - none of fine bullion products but there are sales taxes from 4.5 to 11% on non-fine bullion products.
+Oklahoma - no tax on fine bullion products but there are sales taxes from 4.5 to 11% on non-fine bullion products.

 Oregon - none.

 Pennsylvania - none.